SelennLamson/AITextGenerator/data/novel/readme.md

-Here are the cleaned content of the novels (without headers or content table), plus metadata.
+Contains each book's full text and metadata.
-Entites are detected and registered based on their position index in text.
+Obtained from 'metadata/files/' by additionally detecting entities and storing their position in the text.

 **Format:** JSON